 Graduate Mentor and Undergraduate Participant Lunch

 - Weekly Brown Bag Meetings.
-Guest presentations by University staff, graduate students, and faculty covering topics such as: areas of research in psychology, library research resources, use of computers, scientific methods and experimental design, ethics in psychological research, GRE preparation, applying to graduate school, and financial resources for minority applicants to graduate programs in psychological science.
+Guest presentations by University staff, graduate students, and faculty covering topics such as: areas of research in psychology, library research resources, use of computers, scientific methods and experimental design, ethics in psychological research, applying to graduate school, and financial resources for minority applicants to graduate programs in psychological science.
 [Information and resources to facilitate the attendance of local and national conferences] View list of past speakers

 - Poster Session Showcasing Participant Research Projects